-With the current guidelines, there is a split between office visits and facility.
-“In 2023, we will finally be using one guidance,” she said.
+Under the current guidelines, there exists a dichotomy between office visits and services rendered within a facility.
+“In 2023, we will finally be utilizing a unified guidance,” states an informed source.

-To level-set and standardize E/M code level determination, revisions to code descriptors and guidelines will extend beyond physician office and outpatient E/M services.
-Here’s what we can tell you, so far.
+In a bid to standardize the assessment of E/M code levels, revisions to code descriptors and guidelines are expanding beyond physician office and outpatient E/M services.
+Here’s what we have garnered thus far.

 Inpatient and Observation Care Services